Body Friendly Design The Principles of Kitchen Ergonomics

 What is Ergonomics?

-Ergonomics includes all aspects of the human-environment relationship, from the physical stresses body motion places on joints, muscles, nerves, tendons, bones, and the like, to environmental factors which can affect hearing, vision, and general comfort and health.
+Ergonomics includes all aspects of the human-environment relationship, from the physical stresses body motion places on joints, muscles, nerves, tendons, bones, and the like to environmental factors that can affect comfort and health.

-In kitchens, ergonomics looks at the way a kitchen should be designed to optimize movement during meal preparation and cleanup and minimize the stress on the human body while performing everyday kitchen activities.
-Kitchen ergonomics is all about prevention.
+In kitchens, ergonomics looks at the way a kitchen should be designed to optimize movement during meal preparation and cleanup and minimize stress on the human body while performing everyday kitchen activities.

 It is a subject that fills weighty academic tomes.
 We certainly cannot do more than skim the surface in this article.
-But, we do want to introduce some of the more important concepts.
+But we do want to introduce some of the concepts that impact kitchen design.

-It was not formally applied to home economics until the late 19th and early 20th centuries, when pioneering home ergonomists began studying kitchen work.
+It was not formally applied to home economics until the early 20th century, when pioneering home ergonomists began studying kitchen work, although they were not called "ergonomists" then.
+It is only with hindsight that we realize that what they were doing was ergonomics.

-One of those early pioneers was Lillian Moller Gilbreth, a psychologist, industrial engineer, and protagonist in the 1950 classic film comedy, Cheaper by the Doze,m based loosely on her life as a scientist, professor, and unflappable mother of twelve.
+One of those early pioneers was Lillian Moller Gilbreth, a psychologist, industrial engineer, and protagonist in the 1950 classic film comedy, Cheaper by the Dozen, based loosely on her life as a scientist, professor, and unflappable single mother of twelve.

 She began applying rudimentary time and motion principles to household tasks in the 1920s.
 These led to her subsequent development of the kitchen work triangle, a cornerstone of kitchen design.

-Her idea of a "task-centric" workspace is today also one of the core principles of modern kitchen design.
+For our purposes here, however, its most important chapters are on how to equip and organize an efficient kitchen.
+Her breakthrough concept of a "task-centric" workspace is today also one of the guiding principles of modern kitchen design.

-The world war of 1939-1945 gave the science of ergonomics a giant boost when the military began to think in terms of not of just new weapons but new "weapons systems" with ergonomic interfaces that permitted man-machine teams to work together more efficiently.
+The World War of 1939-1945 gave the science of ergonomics a giant boost when the military began to think in terms of not just new weapons but new "weapons systems" with ergonomic interfaces that permitted man-machine teams to work together more efficiently.

 Even before the end of the conflict, these wartime ergonomic concepts were being carried over to, among other things, kitchen design.